Voila (album): Background

 In an October 2006 press release describing the album, Carlisle said "After I moved to France, I became familiar with the classic French chansons and a lot of French pop music.
 I realized there was a whole world of artists and singers I was not familiar with.
 As I discovered all these amazing songs, I came to love this music and wanted to record some of them with a playful, contemporary feel."

 Describing how music can transcend any language barrier Carlisle stated, "You don't really have to know what's being sung to know that 'Avec Les Temps' [sic] is a devastating love song.
 When I heard that song the first time, it broke my heart."

 Upon the album's initial release, a limited edition version was available with a bonus second CD featuring four additional tracks sung in English.
-Despite the favourable reviews, Allmusic wrote "... not just a rewarding detour but one of her best album", in the US, the album sold a modest 3,000 copies in its first two weeks.
+Despite the favourable reviews, Allmusic wrote "... not just a rewarding detour but one of her best albums", in the US, the album sold a modest 3,000 copies in its first two weeks.

+Critical reception

+Stephen Thomas Erlewine of Allmusic rated the album four stars out of five, commenting that "Carlisle's career has had several twists and turns, but none has been quite as interesting as her 2007 album Voila...it's clear that Voila is no stunt or novelty, it's a passion project for Carlisle and it plays that way: it has the complexity and richness of a labor of love.
+This is an elegant, stylish collection of adult pop, gliding by on its sleek synth textures and cabaret atmosphere."

+Steve Harnell of Classic Pop called it "a radical departure" noting that "world music star Natacha Atlas provides evocative backing vocals on four tracks and Eno’s keyboard textures ensure this slinks along with a contemporary sheen...The cover of Gainsbourg’s "Bonnie Et Clyde", originally sung with Brigitte Bardot no less, particularly impresses with Atlas appearing at the coda.
+Carlisle’s rarely ventured into torch song territory, but her command of the form is eye-opening.
+Breathy, and giving full vent to her vibrato, Léo Ferré’s "Avec Le Temps" is a heart-wrenching triumph."